code-kern-ai/bricks/CONTRIBUTING.md

-# Welcome to the contributions guideline for the content library
+# Welcome to the contributions guideline for bricks
-This is the official repository to add further modules/heuristics to the content library maintained mostly by Kern AI.
+This is the official repository to add further modules/heuristics to bricks maintained mostly by Kern AI.
 Please refer to this document if you want to add your own modules/heuristics to the library.

 ## Table of contents
 - [Structure of this repository](#structure-of-this-repository)